Topological transport of deconfined hedgehogs in magnets

-At low temperatures, the hedgehog current vanishes in linear response.
-Instead, the magnet behaves like a hedgehog dielectric, which can be polarized by the Magnus force provided by the applied electric current in the metal contact, like a usual dielectric polarized by an electric field.
-This may be observed directly with the coherent diffractive imaging~\cite{Shapiro_2013, gallagher2016frontier, Miao530} or by testing the skyrmion and antiskyrmion structure on surfaces at the two ends~\cite{Romming636, doi:10.1002/adma.201500160, rougemaille2010magnetic}.
+In the ordered phase, hedgehog currents vanish in linear response in the thermodynamic limit, while there can be transport in finite-size magnets.
+The magnet behaves like a hedgehog dielectric, which can be polarized by the hedgehog chemical potential provided by the applied electric current in the contact, like a usual dielectric polarized by an electric field.
+This may be observed directly with the coherent diffractive imaging~\cite{Donnelly:2017aa, Donnelly:2020aa} or by testing (anti)skyrmion structures on surfaces at two ends~\cite{Romming636, doi:10.1002/adma.201500160, rougemaille2010magnetic}.

-Similar to the work on elastic response of skyrmion crystals~\cite{PhysRevB.96.020410}, one can study the transport feature due to the elasticity of a hedgehog lattice and its behavior across the hedgehog-lattice melting transition, in the geometry of Fig.~\ref{fig1}.
-To this end, the magnetic insulator is replaced by a hedgehog lattice, which should be experimentally accessible~\cite{Fujishiro:2019aa, Tanigaki:2015aa, doi:10.1002/adma.201603227}.
+Similar to the work on elastic response of skyrmion crystals~\cite{PhysRevB.96.020410}, one can study the transport feature due to the elasticity of a hedgehog lattice across the hedgehog-lattice melting transition, in the geometry of Fig.~\ref{fig1}.
+To this end, the magnet is replaced by a hedgehog lattice, which should be experimentally accessible~\cite{Fujishiro:2019aa, Tanigaki:2015aa, doi:10.1002/adma.201603227}.